 3rd Week in Ohio.

 We decided to make an impromptu trip up to Cedar Point.
 I love roller coasters.
 The idea of going to a theme park brought back memories of going to Disneyland with my family.
 The exhilarating feeling of the wind in your face pushing back your hair; going 100 miles per hour was something I had missed.
-Sitting at a desk for hours day after day made it even more appealing.
+Sitting at a desk for hours day after day made the thought even more appealing.

 Our excited group sped in as the park announced its opening.
-It was like a marathon race.
+It was a marathon race.
 Everyone was running for their lives.

 Zoe, who was already looking pale turned to the operator and asked “How bad is the ride?”.